 The consultation set out the plans for achieving the Future Homes Standard, including proposed options to increase the energy efficiency requirements for new homes in 2020 as a first step towards the full Future Homes Standard which is due to introduced by 2023.

 The following paragraphs from the consultation paper set out the views of the Ministry:

 2.9.
-The Committee on Climate Change stated in its report Net Zero: The UK's contribution to stopping global warming that achieving the net zero target will require the full decarbonisation of buildings by 2050.
+The Climate Change Committee stated in its report Net Zero: The UK's contribution to stopping global warming that achieving the net zero target will require the full decarbonisation of buildings by 2050.
 There are a number of existing low carbon heating technologies with the potential to support the scale of change needed.
 We anticipate that low carbon heating may be delivered through heat pumps, heat networks and, in some circumstances, direct electric heating.

 2.10.
 We anticipate that the installation of heat pumps, particularly air-to-water and air-to-air heat pumps, will play a major role in delivering low carbon heat for homes built to the Future Homes Standard.
 Heat pumps come with the same low-carbon benefits as direct electric heating, but can deliver heat much more efficiently, which can help to overcome the affordability and grid-resource constraints associated with direct electric heating.

 ICAX comment: ICAX agrees that heat pumps are the most effective route to low carbon heating.
 Ground source heat pumps are more efficient than air source heat pumps, particularly in cold weather, although they are more expensive to install.